 Family Trips Even a Teenager Will Love

-Teens are often the most enthusiastic of travelers, but their interests -- and schedules -- often aren't aligned with their younger peers or parents.
-That means that while you might be happiest striking out at the crack of dawn to explore an archeological site, your teen would likely rather sleep in, load up on a huge breakfast and then mosey out around noon.
+Teens are often the most enthusiastic of travelers, but their interests — and schedules — don't always align with those of their younger siblings or parents.
+That means that while you might be happiest striking out at the crack of dawn to explore an archaeological site, your teen would likely rather sleep in, load up on a huge breakfast and then mosey out around noon.

-Those realities make travel with teens a tricky -- but not impossible -- challenge.
-The key to success, say the experts, lies in what you do long before you set foot on an airplane.
+Those realities make travel with teens a tricky — but not impossible — challenge.
+The key to success, according to the experts, lies in what you do long before you set foot on an airplane.

 Beyond setting the date, you'll want to make youngsters a part of the planning process from the start.

 For many families, the hardest part may be finding a vacation time that's good for everyone.
 Working around school and after-school activities can be a chore.
 Be sure to sit down with everyone before settling on a date.